 Ask students if they found it difficult to get signatures for the various squares.
 As volunteers respond, encourage them to support their responses with details and examples.
 Allow students to challenge one another.
-For example, if a student has signed their name to the square that reads "speaks more than one language," the student may be asked to say a few words in another tongue.
+For example, if a student has signed his or her name to the square that reads "speaks more than one language," the student may be asked to say a few words in another tongue.
 This often allows students a chance to show off their strengths, and further encourages the class to build trust and a positive rapport.

 Summarize the discussion by observing that the activity sheet has 24 different squares on it, each listing a different skill or strength.
-Point out that everyone has strengths, which is why each student was able to sign their name to at least one square.
+Point out that everyone has strengths, which is why each student was able to sign his or her name to at least one square.

-In the event a student claims that they felt unable to sign any square on the sheet, remind the class that it's impossible to measure all of the skills and strengths that people have-the sheet listed only 24, which is a small number.
-If pressed, tell the student that they kept the commitment to be in class today, and that keeping commitments is a very valuable strength.
+In the event a student claims that he or she felt unable to sign any square on the sheet, remind the class that it's impossible to measure all of the skills and strengths that people have-the sheet listed only 24, which is a small number.
+If pressed, tell the student that he or she kept the commitment to be in class today, and that keeping commitments is a very valuable strength.

-Part II Some of Both (10 minutes)
+- Part II Some of Both (10 minutes)